Celayix Home » The Importance of Communication in Home Healthcare

 The impact of poor communication for carers

 Communication from employers in home healthcare is also critical to success.
-As we’ve discussed here before, poor communication can lead to disengagement and increased absenteeism.
 Carers rely on strong communication to do their job, so without that, they cannot be successful.

 How to Improve Communication in Home Healthcare